vorpalnet/blade/proto/webrtc/README.md

 The caller side resolves that policy blind — it cannot know what will answer.
 The answering side needs no policy at all: an arriving offer with a DTLS fingerprint (`a=fingerprint:`) is from a WebRTC endpoint and passes through; one without is from a phone or trunk and anchors.
-This mirrors `session.passthru` in `v3/Callflow.java:49`, where the same callflow runs as a dropped-out proxy or a full B2BUA depending on config.
+This mirrors the framework's `session.passthru`, where one callflow runs as a dropped-out proxy or a full B2BUA depending on configuration.

 ## A relayed call's media cannot be reached, by anyone